 Perhaps you want to make sure that those in the audience know that a certain author is a woman or nonbinary.
 What about using faces for them, and not using any faces for men?
 Here is something to consider about that approach: it means that women are depicted with faces, and men are depicted with ideas.
 It still treats them differently in how their ideas are represented through the images on the slide.
 It still reinforces a problematic gender divide, just a different one than the one found through the history of philosophy.
 It reinforces a broader social tendency to gauge women in terms of physical appearance (even when using 'not sexy' versions of physical imagery), and to evaluate men by the content of their work, or ideas connected to that content.
 It invites a needless moment of judgement on the appearance of women and nonbinary people.
 This impacts them, because they might want their work discussed without having to think about what they look like.
 It also impacts the students in the class, because it invites continuation of those judgements of women on appearance as being one way or another, a tendency of which many college-aged people are already too aware of and wish for a break from.
 Representation is particularly important in settings like undergraduate classes.
 But instead of using faces for women, and non-faces for men, consider similar imagery on slides for all authors, and finding ways to ensure you use correct pronouns, written on slides and when you speak in presenting those slides.
 We can decide to make Philosophy more of a place where really, it does not matter what you look like.

 That said, some people insist on having a face anyways, and I would prefer the imagery of me that is used be ones I am ok with.
-So, some headshots:
+So, a headshot: